 These regulations may be cited as the Rates and Charges (Rebates and Deferments) Regulations 1992 1.

 [2.
-Deleted in Gazette 19 Dec 2014 p.
+Deleted: Gazette 19 Dec 2014 p.
 4850.]

 3. Maximum limit for rebate

-The limit on the amount of rebate that an eligible senior is to be allowed for a type of prescribed charge referred to in section 40(9)(a) and (c) of the Act is the amount set in the following Table for a charge of that type for the rating year during which the service to which the charge relates was provided.
+(1) The limit on the amount of rebate that an eligible senior is to be allowed for a type of prescribed charge referred to in section 40(9)(a) and (c) of the Act is the amount set in the following Table for a charge of that type for the rating year during which the service to which the charge relates was provided.